NinjMenon/NinjMenon/README.md

 ### I am ...
 🎓 A graduate biomedical engineer

-👩‍💻 Working as a Neuroimaging Analyst
+👩‍💻 Working as a Data Scientist

 :muscle: Passionate about medical imaging